anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/05_Singleton_Design_Pattern.md

 #### Why Singleton:

-* Creating a new DB connection every time is resource-expensive.
+* Making new DB connection takes time and memory
-* A shared pool of reusable connections should be managed by one instance.
+* One pool of reusable connections is better
-* Singleton ensures there's one point of control for all DB connections.
+* Singleton manages all of them

 ---